 The above two points are not applicable in UiPath

-Power Automate adds the most value when utilising the licensing models that are already in use within an organisation to build automations that do not require additional (or premium) licensing.
+Power Automate adds the most value when utilising the licensing models that are already in use within an organisation to build automations that do not require additional (or premium) licensing and more importantly, do not exceed any limits imposed by additional licensing (like scaling flows that are licensed on a ‘per user’ plan).
 There are multiple ‘basic’ templates that allow for quick and easy automations and integrations.
-Power Automate Premium licensing allows more solutions to be built with more advanced capabilities.
+Power Automate Premium licensing allows solutions to be built with more advanced capabilities.
 Although Power Automate solutions are scalable, doing so can be quite tedious.
 The Power Platform does allow for multiple licensing options.

 UiPath adds the most value in an environment where an automation eco-system is being formed to cater for enterprise-level solutions that should be easily scalable.
 The UiPath offering includes a wide range of products that supports their matured automation and hyperautomation lifecycle.
 There are multiple licensing models available for the offerings provided by UiPath.